 4. Use the Lock Button

-Runners like to have the most accurate information possible, so you’ll want to use the lock button so that the watch doesn’t accidentally pause in the middle of your run or workout.
+Runners like to have the most accurate information possible.
+Using the lock button assures you that the watch won’t accidentally pause in the middle of your run or workout.

 Since it’s a touch screen, just tapping the screen to look at it might do something you don’t want to do if the watch is unlocked.
 Better to be safe than sorry and lock that screen.

 Since you’re not going to be using it to read text messages during your run, turn your watch on power-saving mode.
 This will extend your battery life during activities.
 You’ll definitely want to do this if you plan to use your watch for long runs.